seanb113/NotAStarbucks_frontend/README.md

 Welcome to the Local Joe app, an app to search and favorite local DC coffee shops.

 Available features:
-- **Users can sign up, log in, and save a profile picture**
+- **Users can sign up, log in, and upload a profile picture**
 - **Users can search for local coffee shops and sort by rating and prices**
 - **Users can favorite coffee shops**

 ## Installation

-- Fork and clone this repo and [the backend repo](https://github.com/seanb113/notAStarbucks_backend)
+- Fork and clone this repo and [the backend repo](https://github.com/seanb113/LocalJoe_backend)

-- First cd into the notAStarbucks_backend directory in the backend repo
+- First cd into the LocalJoe_backend directory in the backend repo
   - Run `$ rails db:migrate`
   - Run `$ rails db:seed`
   - Run `$ rails s -p 4000`
-- After the backend is up, cd into the NotAStarbucks_frontend directory in the frontend repo
+- After the backend is up, cd into the LocalJoe_frontend directory in the frontend repo
   - Run `$ npm install`
   - Run `$ npm start`